rustsec/rustsec/cargo-audit/README.md

 ## Ignoring advisories

-The first and best way to fix a vulnerability is to upgrade vulnerable crate.
+The first and best way to fix a vulnerability is to upgrade the vulnerable crate.

 But there may be situations where an upgrade isn't available and the advisory doesn't affect your application.
 For example the advisory might involve a cargo feature or API that is unused.